tfabris/CrowCam/README.md

   for a task that runs every 5 minutes, the highest run time available will be "23:55", a task that runs every 20 minutes will be "23:40", etc.
-- Task Settings, Run Command, User-defined script: create a command in each task to run each of the the corresponding scripts, for example:
+- Task Settings, Run Command, User-defined script: create a command in each task to run each of the corresponding scripts, for example:
 ```
      CrowCam Controller:        bash "/volume1/homes/admin/CrowCam/CrowCam.sh"
      CrowCam Cleanup:           bash "/volume1/homes/admin/CrowCam/CrowCamCleanup.sh"